Robust Path-following for Keplerian Orbits: Acknowledgements

 \section{Acknowledgements}

-The authors wish to express their appreciation for the support provided by grants $\#$ 406841/2016-0 and 301338/2016-7 from the National Council for Scientific and Technological Development (CNPq); grants $\#$ 2017/20794-2, 2015/19880-6 and 2016/24561-0 from S\~ao Paulo Research Foundation (FAPESP) and the financial support from the Coordination for the Improvement of Higher Education Personnel (CAPES).
+The authors wish to express their appreciation for the support provided by grants $\#$ 2016/24561-0, 2017/20794-2 and 2021/10853-7 from S\~ao Paulo Research Foundation (FAPESP) and the financial support from the Coordination for the Improvement of Higher Education Personnel (CAPES).